Roll20/beacon-docs/content/docs/guides/introduction.md

   noindex: false # false (default) or true
 ---

+{{< callout context="caution" title="This is currently in closed beta" icon="outline/alert-triangle" >}}

+{{< /callout >}}

 The Beacon SDK is a toolset designed to enhance and streamline the development of virtual tabletop (VTT) character sheets and other interactive elements.

-Whether you're a game master (GM), a developer, or a player, the Beacon SDK provides a framework to create dynamic, responsive, and fully integrated VTT experiences.
+Whether you're a game master (GM), a developer, or a player, the Beacon SDK provides a framework to create dynamic, responsive, and fully integrated Roll20 Tabletop experiences.

 ## What is the Beacon SDK?

 The Beacon SDK is a specialized software development kit for virtual tabletops.

-It facilitates creating and managing interactive character sheets, roll templates, macros, and other VTT functionalities.
+It facilitates creating and managing interactive character sheets, roll templates, macros, and other Roll20 Tabletop functionalities.

-The SDK ensures easy communication between the VTT platform and the character sheets, allowing real-time updates and interactions.
+The SDK ensures easy communication between the Roll20 Tabletop platform and the character sheets, allowing real-time updates and interactions.

 ## Key Features

 - **Character Sheets**: Design and implement detailed character sheets with dynamic attributes and real-time updates.
-- **Roll Mechanics**: Integrate complex roll formulas and display roll results directly within the VTT.
+- **Roll Mechanics**: Integrate complex roll formulas and display roll results directly within the Roll20 Tabletop.
 - **Macros**: Create and manage macros for automated actions and roll calculations.
-- **Event Handling**: Utilize a comprehensive set of handlers to manage various events and interactions within the VTT.
+- **Event Handling**: Utilize a comprehensive set of handlers to manage various events and interactions within the Roll20 Tabletop.
 - **Legacy Support**: Convert and integrate legacy macros and roll templates with the new Beacon architecture.
 - **Customization**: Define custom actions computed properties and handle specific roll templates tailored to your game's needs.